Youngcius/ucsb-cs260-program-analysis/assign-1/readme.md

 ## PART 2: Integer Interval Analysis (aka Range Analysis)

-Implement the intraprocedural integer interval analysis using the MFP worklist algorithm and a widening operator (applied only at loop headers), as described in lecture.
+Implement the <u>intraprocedural</u> integer interval analysis using the MFP worklist algorithm and a widening operator (applied only at loop headers), as described in lecture.

 As a reminder: The abstract domain elements are `⊥` (the empty interval) and intervals `[a, b]` where `a` ∈ 𝐙 ∪ {-∞} and `b` ∈ 𝐙 ∪ {∞} and `a` <= `b`.
 In this domain, `⊤` = `[-∞, ∞]`.
 The join of `⊥` with any abstract value `X` is `X`; the join of two intervals `I1` and `I2` is `[min(I1.low, I2.low), max(I1.high, I2.high)]`.
 The widening of `⊥` with any abstract value `X` is `X`; otherwise `widen(I1, I2)` = `I3` s.t.